poshithNandyala/my-inv-app-releases/README.md

 > 📥 **[CLICK HERE TO DOWNLOAD THE LATEST RELEASE](https://github.com/poshithNandyala/my-inv-app-releases/releases/latest)**

+> [!NOTE]
+> 🪟 **WINDOWS ONLY!**
+> When you run the installer, Windows Defender might throw a scary blue "Windows protected your PC" popup saying it's from an "Unknown Publisher."
+Don't panic!
+It just says that because paying Microsoft $400 a year for a verified developer certificate is way too expensive for a free app! 💸
+> The app is 100% safe.
+Just click **More Info** -> **Run Anyway** to install it.

 > [!CAUTION]
 > **LEGAL DISCLAIMER & STRICT ETHICAL USAGE POLICY**
 >